Onyme13/Homemade_Glider_Tracker/README.md

 7. Display (TFT screen 3.5")
 8. PiSugar Battery for Raspberry Pi-Zero W/WH 1200 mAh
 9. Cables and connectors
+10. micro-USB to micro-USB cable
-10. Case to mount the components securely (Can be 3D printed)
+11. Case to mount the components securely (Can be 3D printed).
+    You can find the .stl file for the case and the cover on this repository.
+(12. Two 2mm screws for closing the case, if 3D printed)

 See the Excel for more informations about all the necessary materials.